 The per capita income in Jefferson in 2018 was $48,830, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $195,320 for a family of four.

+Jefferson is a somewhat ethnically-diverse town.
 The people who call Jefferson home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Jefferson residents report their race to be White, followed by Asian.
-Important ancestries of people in Jefferson include English, Irish, Polish, and Italian.
+The greatest number of Jefferson residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Jefferson include German, Irish, Italian, English, and Polish.

 The most common language spoken in Jefferson is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Polish and Spanish.